Center-for-Global-Development/msa-amc-sizing/index.md

 <h3 id="cost_of_multiple_attempts">b.
 The Cost of Incentivizing Multiple Attempts</h3>

 The more firms that have already entered, the higher the marginal cost to induce an extra firm, because now firms face higher risk of splitting the prize.
 As the number of firms increases, the marginal cost approaches the cost of each additional attempt.
 For instance, if the probability of success per attempt is 5% and the present value cost of each attempt is \\$1,000,000 then a funder would need to increase the pull size by \\$580,000 to move from nine to ten attempts.
 In contrast, moving from 50 to 51 attempts requires an additional marginal cost of \$856,000.
+The plot below shows the marginal cost of additional attempts as a percentage of the cost of an AMC aimed to incentivize a single entry, as discussed in (<a href="expected_costs">Section 4a</a>).

 <iframe
-    src="marginal_cost_to_induce_entry.html"
+    src="marginal_cost_scaled_to_one_attempt.html"
     width="100%"
     height="600"
     style="border: none;">